tpemeja/Projects/GPU/README.md

 <p align="center">
   <img width="700" src=img/omp_vs_seq_vs_stat_dyna.PNG>
 </p>
-As we can see from the figure, dynamic scheduling is less efficient than static scheduling.
+As we can see from the figure, **dynamic scheduling is less efficient than static scheduling**.
 Since the computation time is assumed to be the same for each element, dynamic scheduling will not have a better speed than static scheduling and will even need more time due to the higher number of cache miss.

 ## Computation vectorization